Health insurance for small businesses

 Traditional group health insurance

-Group health insurance plans also require constant communication between the employer, health insurance company, and employees.
-If you don’t have a dedicated employee benefits specialist that manages communication every time an employee has a health insurance question, that can take time away from running your business.
+In addition to plan cost, time-intensive administration requirements can come with group health insurance plans.
+They also require constant communication between the employer, health insurance company, and employees.
+If you don’t have a benefits specialist who manages employees’ health insurance questions, that can take time away from running your business.

 Self-funded insurance plans

-Typically, the employer sets up a trust fund, which the employer and the employees both contribute towards, to pay the claims.
+Typically, the employer sets up a trust fund, which the employer and the employees both contribute toward, to pay the claims.
 Small employers estimate the maximum annual liability they’ll take on, often ranging from $100,000 to $2 million.
 Employers may also pair the trust fund with a stop-loss policy that limits the organization’s potential risk.

 Health stipends